 Benedetta Jasmine Guetta

-I graduated in literature, worked in digital marketing for 10 years, and then I made a crazy career switch to focus on the one thing that really makes me happy: cooking.
+I majored in literature, worked in digital marketing for 10 years, and then I did a crazy thing – I quit my career to focus on the one thing that really makes me happy: cooking.

 I work as a freelance writer and photographer in the food industry, for magazines and brands in Italy and abroad.

 As a food writer for both digital and offline publications, I tell stories about food and recipes, and then as a photographer and food stylist, I enrich my stories with evocative images that I hope will make your mouth water.